Why Your Pets Follow You to the Bathroom

 6. They suffer from separation anxiety.

 Another reason why your pets may follow you into the bathroom is that they may be experiencing separation anxiety when they’re away from you.
 This can often be seen in dogs who follow their owners around excessively, panicking when they are left alone.
-Separation anxiety is less common occurrence in cats, but it can still happen.
+Separation anxiety is a less common occurrence in cats, but it can still happen.

 If your pet starts crying or engages in destructive behavior when you close the bathroom door, it might be an indication that they suffer from separation anxiety.